 Getting started with NICE DCV on Amazon EC2

 NICE DCV is a high-performant remote 2D/3D visualization technology which is free to use on AWS EC2 instances.
 EC2 offers instances with GPUs and without.
-We will explain the steps necessary to get DCV running on the EC2 instance you have selected.
+We will explain the steps necessary to get DCV running on Linux and Windows on the EC2 instance you have selected.

 First please sign in to the AWS Management Console.
 The easiest way to get NICE DCV running is to use one of the pre-built AMIs (Amazon Machine Images) including NICE DCV which you can find on this page: NICE DCV AMIs for Linux or Windows.
 If you want to install NICE DCV manually please check out our guide How to install NICE DCV on RedHat/CentOS.

 After clicking on the DCV-AMI you want to use you will get to the next page where you just click on “Continue to Subscribe” to the upper right (which tells you you don’t have to subscribe).

 Click on “Continue to Configuration” where you typically want to select the region where you want to launch the AMI.
 At the time of writing the default is to use a g3s.xlarge instance (in case an AMI with 3D support and GPU is selected) which is equipped with a nVidia GPU with 8 GB, 4 vCPUs and 30.5 GB memory (hourly cost of $0.75 at the time of writing).

 As next step click on “Continue to Launch” where you can configure the final settings:

 - Security Group Settings: Use “Create New Based On Seller Settings” in case you want to have port 8443 to open for incoming connection which is the default port to access NICE DCV

 After clicking “Launch” you should see the following message:

 Connect to your NICE DCV Session